jellyfin/jellyfin-mpv-shim/README.md

  - `client_profile` - The client profile for transcoding.
 Default: `Plex Home Theater`
     - It may be useful to change this on limited hardware.
     - If you change this, it should be changed to a profile that supports `hls` streaming.
+ - `sanitize_output` - Prevent Plex tokens from being printed to the console.
+Default: `true`

 ### MPV Configuration